cooloo9871/Proxmox_vm_manager/README.md

 Available options:

-create    create the vm based on the setenvVar parameter. start     start all vm. reboot    reboot all vm. stop      stop all vm. delete    delete all vm. logs      show last execute command log. help      display this help and exit.
+create      create the vm based on the setenvVar parameter. start       start all vm. reboot      reboot all vm. stop        stop all vm. delete      delete all vm. logs        show last execute command log. deploy      deploy kind k8s environment to the vm. help        display this help and exit.
 ```

 ### Create vm